-McDonald almost abandoned the game after his first season as he was contemplating a move north, but the speedy midfielder had a change of heart after being convinced by team officials to remain in town and re-sign with Vancouver.
+McDonald almost abandoned playing lacrosse after his first season as he was contemplating a move north, but the speedy midfielder had a change of heart after being convinced by team officials to remain in town and re-sign with Vancouver.

 In 1921, he bolted for Con Jones’ rebel Vancouver entry in the short-lived Pacific Coast Association and found himself leading the league scoring race with his 11 goals – but when that league folded after just 5 games, he soon found his way back to his old Vancouver team in the British Columbia Association.

-Reinstated as an amateur, McDonald played three seasons of box lacrosse in the Inter-City Lacrosse League from 1934 to 1936.
-His first season was spent with the St. Helen’s Hotel team in Vancouver – who then relocated to McDonald’s hometown of Richmond in 1935 to become the Farmers.
+His playing career would take a 10 year hiatus after the professional game died in 1924.
+Reinstated as an amateur in 1934, McDonald played three seasons of box lacrosse in the Inter-City Lacrosse League from 1934 to 1936.
+His first season was spent with the St. Helen’s Hotel team in Vancouver, which then relocated to McDonald’s hometown of Richmond in 1935 to become the Farmers.

 1935 would see the Richmond Farmers reach the Mann Cup finals versus Orillia Terriers.
 After brushing aside the North Shore Indians and Trail Smoke Eaters, the Farmers finally met their match as they were swept in three games by the Terriers – who were in the middle of their three year domination of the Mann Cup.
 ‘Angie’ would appear in a total of 59 regular season and playoff games, scoring 108 goals and assists for 149 career points in box lacrosse.